giussepi/ECS521-Interactive-Media-Design-and-Production-Labs-Work-2021-Lab-1/README.md

 ### Specific Instructions:
 1. Total No. of Questions: 05 (Canvas and JavaScript: 03 + SVG and JavaScript: 02)
-2. To get half marks in Canvas and JavaScript section, your code should be fully functional for atleast Question No. 1 and 2.
+2. To get half marks in Canvas and JavaScript section, your code should be fully functional for at least Question No. 1 and 2.
-3. To get half marks in SVG and JavaScript section, your code should be fully functional for atleast moving in right and left direction.
+3. To get half marks in SVG and JavaScript section, your code should be fully functional for at least moving in right and left direction.

 ## Good Luck!